Hey, Snickerdoodle!

 Step by Step Instructions

-Here is how to make these dark chocolate chip oatmeal cookies with pecans.
+Here is how to make this oatmeal chocoalte chip cookie recipe.
 For a full list of ingredients and instructions, see the recipe card below.

 Oatmeal cookie wet ingredients in a glass bowl.